Beth Allison Barr

 Books

 The Making of Biblical Womanhood: How the Subjugation of Women Became Gospel Truth.
 Grand Rapids: Brazos Press, April 2021.
-Trade press based on academic research.

 - USA Today Best Seller